-In our new case study hear from a parent, ADHD nurse and consultant as they discuss the journey to diagnosis for Tom and how he and his family benefited from the Focus ADHD programme and use of QbTest.
+In our case study hear from a parent, ADHD nurse and consultant as they discuss the journey to diagnosis for Tom and how he and his family benefited from the Focus ADHD programme and use of QbTest.

 “QbTest enabled true, real-time insight into Tom’s difficulties with attention and concentration, and in particular how hyperkinetic he is.
 It gives objective evidence based on Tom’s performance.
 The test has enabled an ADHD diagnosis to be confirmed”.
+Dr Milhench

 Clinical case study